 Known for being Bob Marley’s favorite strain, Lambs Breath boasts an energetic high full of creativity and focus.

-Lambs Breath is nearly all sativa with it being 85% sativa and 15% indica and rocks a very potent THC percentage of 19%.
+Lambs Breath is nearly all Sativa with it being 85% Sativa and 15% indica and rocks a very potent THC percentage of 19%.
 It’s called Lambs Breath because it has a skunky, yet cheesy, smell that can be very potent at first.
 However, smoking is a completely different story.
-Users often say it’s a creamy and sweet smoke which is enjoyable to inhale.
+Users often say it’s a creamy and sweet smoke that is enjoyable to inhale.
 Nothing like the first whiff.